JuliaCI/PackageEvaluator.jl/README.md

 PackageEvaluator
 ================

-**The package**: a [Julia](http://julialang.org) package exporting the function `eval_pkg` that gathers some basic information about a package and attempts to run its tests (or the next best thing), then spits the results to a JSON.

-**The script**: a [Vagrant](https://www.vagrantup.com/) configuration and provisioning script that evaluates all Julia packages on stable and nightly versions of Julia.
-These tests are performed on an Ubuntu 12.04 LTS virtual machine, and the results are used for the [Julia package listing](http://pkg.julialang.org/).
+The purpose of PackageEvaluator is to attempt to test every Julia package nightly, and to provide the information required to generate the [Julia package listing](http://pkg.julialang.org/).

+This is done for both release and nightly Jula, and the tests are run in an Ubuntu 12.04 LTS virtual machine managed with [Vagrant](https://www.vagrantup.com/).
+This allows users to debug why their tests are failing, and allows PackageEvaluator to be run almost anywhere.

+The code itself, in particular `scripts/setup.sh`, is heavily commented, so check that out for more information.

 ## "My package is failing tests!"